romaninsh/dorm/docs/src/2-queries.md

 for the `query` are kept separate from a final query rendering and will be passed into DataSource separately.
 This ensures that SQL injection is never possible.

+Next, lets explore some other kinds of `SqlChunk` implementation, that are more intuitive to use over Expressions.